vienskaz/AI-TinderBot/README.md

- Additionaly scarp.py is script which was used to collect data for training and test model.
+ Additionaly scarp.py is script which was used to collect data for training and testing model.

- blonde_detector_model.ipynb is notebook contaning the training process
+ blonde_detector_model.ipynb is notebook contaning the training and test process